-There were about 514,300 jobs for Dishwasher in 2016 (in the United States).
+In the United States, there were 514,300 jobs for Dishwasher in 2016.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 22,300 new jobs for Dishwasher by 2026.
 There will be an estimated 83,000 positions for Dishwasher per year.

 The states with the most job growth for Dishwasher are Utah, Arizona, and Washington.
 Watch out if you plan on working in Ohio, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Dishwasher ranges between $17,920 and $29,430.

 Dishwashers who work in District of Columbia, Washington, or Massachusetts, make the highest salaries.

 How much do Dishwashers make in each U.S. state?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Dishwashers:

 Individuals working as a Dishwasher have obtained the following education levels:

 How many years of work experience do I need?